+If you want to make money from your book, get an editor.
+Editors improve your book.
+Period.
+Think about it.
 The first impression you make on people is with your writing.
 Making sure it is well-composed and grammatically correct instills a sense of authority, intelligence, and attention to detail that lays a foundation for trust.
 Let me be the second set of eyes on your writing to help you build that trust.

 Why you need me

 And don’t worry, I keep your “voice” intact.
-While following the guidelines on spelling, punctuation, and grammar are important, it is also important to take into account the writer’s voice and preferences.
+While following the guidelines on spelling, punctuation, and grammar are important, it is also important to take into account the author’s voice and preferences.
 You have the final say.

 Average words on a page

 Average pages copyedited per hour

 Average cups of tea per project

 Hi, my name is Audrey.
 I’m a copy editing expert who helps women entrepreneurs present a clear and consistent branding message, giving them more time, money, and confidence in their business, allowing them to clearly market to their target audience.